The Life Game

 The scene in which a master attempted, not entirely successfully, to control servants sitting on either side of him/her by bashing them with long balloons (see above)…

 … and, perhaps more than anything else, the way the whole experience brought together a disparate group from all over Europe, turning us from strangers on the first day to people who seemed (to me, anyway) to trust and regard each other as friends by the end.

 But the thing that made the greatest single impression on me was the brief experience we had, on the last day, running through improvised scenes from The Life Game, a show that Johnstone helped Phelim McDermott create a few years ago.

-I don’t know what the audience made of all this.
-A couple of people said that it was satisfying to watch [and see comment below].
-But I for one found it very stirring.
+And I certainly found it very stirring.
 I imagine that others, on stage before larger audiences, and for a longer period of time, in McDermott’s show must have found it incredible.

 Walking offstage, I felt astonished by how closely the experience resembled the human-interest journalism I’ve done so much of over the years as a interviewer.